Pauline Shirt: Kapapamahchakwew - Wandering Spirit School

-In 1976, after unsuccessfully finding a public school that was culturally appropriate for her son's (Clayton) - education, Pauline started the Wandering Spirit Survival School (WSSS).
+In 1976, after unsuccessfully finding a public school that was culturally appropriate for her son Clayton's education, Pauline started the Wandering Spirit Survival School (WSSS).
 Originally a private school that started in her living room, it was eventually declared an alternative school by the Toronto District School Board in 1977, thus making it the first school in Canada entirely operated by Native people.
 Kapapamahchakwew, the Wandering Spirit for whom the school was named was a Cree War Chief, with whom Pauline shared lineage, though she did not know this at the time.

 WSSS operated on principles of self-determination through Native education - a response to the residential school system that had been imposed upon First Nations, Metis and Inuit in Canada.
 At the Wandering Spirit School, family and community were prioritized, and children learned about their traditions, culture and language through dance, storytelling, camping and song.
 In 1983, it was officially recognized as a Cultural Survival/Native Way school, no longer an alternative school, and paving the way for the creation of other Indigenous schools in the TDSB.
 In 1989, it became the First Nations School of Toronto (FNST).
 In 2019, there was a renaming ceremony to return it to its origins: Kapapamahchakwew - Wandering Spirit School.
 This renaming was emblematic of the reclaiming of the complicated story of Wandering Spirit, in which he is recast as a fierce defender of his people and not a "killer of one's own", as was the common sentiment for several generations, owing to varied interpretations of the events that transpired during the Frog Lake Massacre.

 Film credits

-Plays the role of Elder Chahigee in the 2021 film Night Raiders.
+She played the role of Elder Chahigee in the 2021 film Night Raiders.